-The University of Virginia Cancer Center is conducting a clinical research study for patients who are adults with acute lymphoblastic leukemia (ALL) who have received initial treatment but the treatment either didn’t work or stopped working.
+The University of Virginia Cancer Center is conducting a clinical research study for patients who are patients (ages 16 – 60) with acute lymphoblastic leukemia (ALL) who have received initial treatment but the treatment either didn’t work or stopped working.
 The purpose of this study is to better understand the safety of adding inotuzumab ozogamicin to the standard 3 and 4 drug treatment commonly used in ALL (prednisone, vincristine, and daunorubicin, with or without asparaginase/pegaspargase).

 Inotuzumab ozogamicin is approved by the FDA as a single agent in this patient population and it has been very helpful in treating ALL, but it has not been studied and is not approved in combination with some of the other drugs in the combination.